Last updated 23 July 2019

 By default, all applications are limited to 100 dynos.
-Additionally, a process type can’t be scaled to more than 100 dynos for
+Additionally, a process type can’t be scaled to more than 10 dynos for

 Contact sales to raise this limit for your application.

 Processes / threads

 The maximum number of processes/threads that can exist in a dyno at any one time depends on dyno type:

 standard-1xdynos support no more than 256